 SSL/TLS and SSH are used to Secure Network

-Both SSL/TLS and SSH are used to secure networks so that data can be easily transferred without any hindrance.
+SSL/TLS and SSH are used to secure networks to quickly transfer data without any hindrance.

 The secure network ensures that no hacker can creep in and modify or steal sensitive data.